 Each year the Club celebrates the season’s accomplishments with a variety of individual and team awards.
 For past winners, please click here.

 The Club periodically recognises the efforts of individuals who have provided exceptional service by awarding Life Membership.
 The recipients in order of induction are :

 |Patricia “Pat” Robertson|

 |1992||Elisabeth “Ann” Johnson|

-The Club was fortunate to have two long-term Presidents who founded and oversaw its growth over nearly 70 years!
+The Club was fortunate to have two long-term Presidents who founded and oversaw its growth for nearly 70 years!
 Others have continued to shape and guide the Club in more recent years.
-These include: